 The GoDaddy website builder is quite a new platform, and it’s constantly updated to ensure it remains at the forefront of the website-building industry.
 Most recently, GoDaddy Payments was added to the platform to ensure ecommerce users were getting the best value for money.

-Various marketing tools were added earlier in the year, including integrated Facebook marketing features.
+Various marketing tools were added in 2021, including integrated Facebook marketing features.
 Instagram tools were also added, enabling you to publish and manage posts directly from your GoDaddy marketing dashboard.

 There’s one free-forever and four premium plans available.
 The free plan enables you to create a simple website with a branded GoDaddy domain, but it is quite limited.
 Premium plans range from $6.99 to $17.49 a month for an initial annual subscription, increasing to $9.99 to $24.99 a month on renewal.
 Prices are significantly higher for shorter subscription terms.